 1. Prepare pasta according to the directions on the box or bag.

 2. Once pasta is done, in a large heavy pot, melt butter.
 Add onions, cabbage, caraway, salt and black pepper.
-Continuously stir over med-high heat until cabbage has cooked down (about 3-4 minutes).
+Continuously stir over med-high heat until cabbage has cooked down and onions are golden.

-3. Add drained pasta, and continue stirring until onions are translucent.
-Remove from heat and adjust salt and pepper.
+3. Add drained pasta, and continue stirring for another minute or two.
+Remove from heat.
 Taste, and make any additional adjustments (more salt, more caraway, etc), if necessary.
 Serve.